gardener/garden-setup/README.md

     1. Download the GKE kubeconfig:

         ```bash
-        gcloud container clusters get-credentials your_cluster --zone your_zone --project your_project
+        gcloud container clusters get-credentials <your_cluster> --zone <your_zone> --project <your_project>
         ```

     1. Call `crop/bin/convertkubeconfig 3.1`.
 When asked for credentials, enter the ones that the GKE dashboard shows when clicking on `show credentials`.

     This will create a kubeconfig that uses basic auth.
 It will be created at the path specified in your `acre.yaml` file.

+1. Open a second terminal window and make sure that your `KUBECONFIG` environment variable is set:

+    ```bash
+    export KUBECONFIG=<path to your kubeconfig file>
+    ```

-1. Open a second terminal window and enter the following command to watch the progress of the Gardener installation:
+1. In the new terminal window, enter the following command to watch the progress of the Gardener installation:

     ```bash
     watch -d kubectl -n garden get pods,ingress,sts,svc